inhoi/Causal-Inference/README.md

 $(Y_0, Y_1) \perp T$

 - Observational Studies and Assignment Mechanisms: When randomization isn’t possible, understanding the mechanism by which treatments are assigned is critical for causal inference.
 This helps to comprehend how the data we observe has been generated.

+## Stats Review

+- Standard Error
+$\hat{\sigma} = \sqrt{\frac{1}{N-1}\sum_{i=1}^N (x_{i}-\bar{x})^2}$

+- Confidence Intervals

+-- Confidence intervals represent the range of uncertainty around our estimates.

+-- As sample size increases, confidence intervals become narrower, standard error is inversely proportional to the square root of sample size.

+- Hypothesis Testing

+-- Set a null hypothesis (H0) and evaluated the possibility of rejecting it.

+-- In our case, we tested the null hypothesis that there's no difference in academic achievement between online and face-to-face classes.

+-- The z-statistic measures how extreme the observed difference is.

+-- The p-value indicates the probability of obtaining the observed results if the null hypothesis is true.

+-- A smaller p-value strengthens the case against the null hypothesis.